sahilrajput03/sahilrajput03/learn-bash.md

 ## learn htop

 - You can use `u` key to show users of a particular user.
 Its helpful say when you have several users and you wanna see who's consuming maximum resources of cpu becoz of some db's or servers running by those users.
+- You can use `f2` which is **Setup** to make the ui according to what you need: say you may add `Cpu Average` to you ui.
+Tip: Use space to select and move items.

 ## i3wm shows Load Average on the status bar